Application and Selection Procedure

 - reference list and / or archival or other sources to be used

 Details concerning the eligibility of potential reviewers and the Studienstiftung’s regulations on impartiality and confidentiality can be found on the proposal form.
 Reviewers will be contacted by the Studienstiftung; neither the doctoral supervisor nor the doctoral candidate should contact proposed reviewers beforehand.

-We require two copies of all listed documents – one version with original signatures and one copy.
+We need all of the above documents in paper form with original signatures.
+The documents should reach us in the order given above.
 Please do NOT use double-sided prints, stapled or bound documents, transparent sleeves, paper clips or application folders.

 Please do not submit additional documents – including training certificates, CD-ROMs, letters of recommendation or special editions of own publications.